 In the area Design for Autonomous Mobility (DAM) the challenges of autonomous driving are investigated in the context of public transport.
 Novel concepts for meeting those challenges are under investigation.
 The concepts developed for enabling autonomous driving are complemented by the novel technologies developed under SMAT.
 In addition, the user experience in the presence of autonomous vehicles is investigated.

-The working hypothesis of the area Individual Mobility Vehicles & Services (IMVS) is shared with RRT: it is to close the transport capacity gap between bus and MRT in Singapore and similar cities.
-While RRT looks into the overall transport concept, IMVS uses those outputs to propose detailed vehicle concepts (e.g. flexible minibus) to suit this new transit mode.
-TUMCREATE will come up with an overall transport solution, to which IMVS will contribute the suitable vehicle concept, co-developed with support from DAM, SMAT and AIDA.
+The working hypothesis of the area Individual Mobility Vehicles & Services (IMVS) is shared with RRT.
+While RRT considers the overall transport concept and defines the required capacity and operational characteristics of the DART vehicles, IMVS uses those outputs to propose detailed vehicle concepts (e.g. flexible minibus) to suit this new transit mode.
+TUMCREATE will come up with an overall transport solution, to which IMVS will contribute suitable vehicle concepts, co-developed with support from DAM, SMAT and AIDA.

 The area Electrification Suite & Test Lab (ESTL) is dedicated to electric mobility that reduces local emissions and improves the quality of city living.
 For a seamless integration into the power system, demand side management strategies are under investigation.
 In order to make the electricity supply “greener”, alternative sources of energy and their storage options are considered, both from within and outside of Singapore.
 On-the-road charging and improvement of reliability using stationary energy storage systems will be developed in close cooperation with RRT as the charging infrastructure is mutually dependant on the bus network.
 Design alternatives for the charging infrastructure in the presence of modular and scalable vehicles are also under investigation.